ahmadamineloutfi/ahmadamineloutfi/README.md

-- I’m Ahmad Amine Loutfi, a PhD candidate in industrial economics and Technology management at NTNU Business school, Norwegian Univeristy of Science & Technology, Trondheim.
+- I’m Ahmad Amine Loutfi, a PhD Research Fellow in industrial economics and Technology management at the Business school of the Norwegian Univeristy of Science & Technology.
-- My main PhD project is Financial Technologies (FinTech).
-And I am focusing on the use of Machine Learning and Alternative data in Financial Forecasting.
+- My PhD research project is about "Data based approeaches in the digital age of Finance using machine Learning and alternative data".
 - You can reach me at: ah.am.loutfi@gmail.com or https://www.linkedin.com/in/aloutfi/

 <!---